d-eisen/portfolio/content/tlaw.md

 weight: 2

 # This is what appears as the tab's title
-title: "WordPress Development"
+title: "UX/UI Development"

 # This is the description in the <head> tag
 description: "Being empathetic to the client's vision, the updated site really reflects their values."

 # This the heading of the navigation at the top of the case study
-nav_heading: "WordPress Development"
+nav_heading: "UX/UI Development"

 # This is what appears in the case studies section, place this image at the //img folder
 thumbnail: "TLawJefSq.jpg"

 # This is the title of the case study in the case studies section
-case_short_title: "WordPress Development"
+case_short_title: "UX/UI Development"

 # This is the title of the case study in the case study page
-case_title: "WordPress Development"
+case_title: "UX/UI Development"

 # This is the subtitle of the case study in the case studies section and the case study page
 case_subtitle: "Trenaman Law"